-The management of the Fund's accumulated surplus is circumscribed by the DI Act.
-Premium contributions income is determined by the MAS which is charged under the DI Act to set the premium rates at which premium contributions are levied on Scheme members.
-When the Fund's accumulated surplus reaches 0.3% of the aggregate of the insured deposit base of every Scheme member, the MAS and the Agency may conduct a joint review of the premium rates.
-As for investment income, the Agency is required to invest the Fund's moneys with the objects of capital preservation and maintenance of liquidity.
+The management of the DI Fund's accumulated surplus is circumscribed by the DI Act.
+Premium contributions income is determined by the Monetary Authority of Singapore which is charged under the DI Act to set the premium rates at which premium contributions are levied on DI Scheme members.
+When the DI Fund's accumulated surplus reaches 0.3% of the aggregate of the insured deposit base of every DI Scheme member, the Monetary Authority of Singapore and the Agency may conduct a joint review of the premium rates.
+As for investment income, the Agency is required to invest the DI Fund's moneys with the objects of capital preservation and maintenance of liquidity.

-The Agency ensures that the Fund maintains sufficient cash and liquid assets to meet the Agency's budgets for capital and operating expenditures.
+The Agency ensures that the DI Fund maintains sufficient cash and liquid assets to meet the Agency's budget for capital and operating expenditures.